Our Journey

 “Marinating in comfort is not an option.
 Fear is not an option.
 With a leap of faith we can all be the change our world screams for.”

 Umra Omar is from Pate Island in the Lamu archipelago and was raised in Kenya.
-After completing graduate school and working in Washington, D.C., Umra decided cubicle life was not for her.
-She returned to Lamu to explore her purpose and learned about a life-saving medical aid project that had been abandoned because of security concerns.
-In 2015, she launched Safari Doctors.
+After completing graduate school and working in Washington D.C., she returned to Lamu and launched Safari Doctors in 2015—transforming a life-saving medical aid project that had been abandoned due to security concerns into an award-winning, community-driven health enterprise.

 “If you think you’re too small to make a difference, try spending the night in a room with a mosquito.”